 To help ease your gas pain, you may want to try these home remedies:

 Walking and other physical activity may also help you release trapped gas.
-If your gas pain persists or if it’s an ongoing issue, be sure to see a doctor to find out why.
+If your gas pain persists or it’s an ongoing issue, be sure to see a doctor to find out why.

 Gas and appendicitis are just two of many conditions that can cause abdominal pain.